whitneyburton/portfolios/students/kristina_brown/20150814-kristina_brown-m4.markdown

 Code Sanitation:

 ##### My Contribution
 We did extensive planning on the project all together.
 I set up the submission model, hooked that up to AWS.
 I was also in charge of setting up the views, and doing the mobile first design.
+I helped get the web sockets working and was in charge of getting them working on Heroku.

 ##### Takeaway
-* Planning something well makes a huge difference with collaboration and workflow (things went pretty smoothly)
+* Planning something well makes a huge difference with collaboration and workflow (things went pretty smoothly).
-*
+* Websockets are great and not that hard.
 *

 ### Feedback to Me